 The 7 Best Catadioptric Telescopes

-This wiki has been updated 30 times since it was first published in October of 2016.
+This wiki has been updated 31 times since it was first published in October of 2016.
 Catadioptric telescopes combine many of the best features of refractors and reflectors into one package, with only a few of their drawbacks.
 They allow the performance of a large aperture, long focal length 'scope to be folded into reasonably lightweight and transportable housings that are ideal for stargazers on the go, as they're often very easy to set up and calibrate.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes